 Thiviers prides itself especially on its local speciality, foie gras, and the other regional produce such as walnuts and truffles.
 Indeed the town has designated itself 'Capital of the foie gras in Green Perigord'.
-To learn more about foie-gras you can visit the museum in the town that is dedicated to its production.

 It is the old part of Thiviers near the church that is most interesting for visitors, with some interesting remnants from its medieval past to be seen

 The Church itself dates from the 12th century but has been renovated and altered over the centuries.
 Don't miss the devilish carvings on the columns inside the church.
 To the south-east of the church you can see the renaissance style facade of the 16th century Chateau de Vaucocour, built on the site of a 12th century castle that was destroyed in the Wars of Religion (the castle is not open to the public).

 The town has an important history of producing pottery (faience) and there is a museum dedicated to the story of the production.
 To learn more about foie-gras you can visit the museum in Thiviers that is dedicated to its production.

 Thiviers has all facilities and is a pleasant centre for a stroll.
 Saturday morning is market day in Thiviers and that is the best time to see a wide selection of the local produce and specialities.